Search

 How did he attain this peace?
 How could he enjoy a calming joy, amid crushing loss?
 (Taylor lost to death his first wife, three of his little children, and then eventually his second wife, as well.
 He was “sidelined” from ill health, endured years at sea, many painful partings from his family, and the trials of countless violent riots, as well as murders and imprisonments of co-workers in the vital mission he began.
 Whew!)

-It turns out that he got the thing wrong. he had been struggling really hard to be more like Christ.
-But that was upside down.
-Rather, it was never about him.
+It turns out that he got the thing wrong.
+He had been struggling really hard to be more like Christ.
+But that was upside down: it was never about him.
 It was all Christ.

-Hudson needed to yield to the life of Christ, already alive within him.
-Christ was abiding within.
-He lives within believers.
+Hudson needed to yield to the life of Christ, already alive in him.
+Christ lives within believers.
 Hudson had only to cease striving and to rejoice in God, already at work within.

 Here is just a brief account of Hudson’s breakthrough, written in his own words, penned to his sister in one of his many letters to his twin, living in England.